phoenixframework/phoenix/C_routing.md

 Channels are a very exciting, real-time component of the Phoenix framework.
 Channels handle incoming and outgoing messages broadcast over a socket for a given topic.
 Channel routes, then, need to match requests by socket and topic in order to dispatch to the correct channel.
 (For a more detailed description of channels and their behavior, please see the [Channel Guide](http://www.phoenixframework.org/docs/channels).)

-We mount socket handlers in our endpoint.
+We mount socket handlers in our endpoint at `lib/hello_phoenix/endpoint.ex`.
 Socket handlers take care of authentication callbacks and channel routes.

 ```elixir
 defmodule HelloPhoenix.Endpoint do